-If you can’t afford to go organic all the time, choose non-organic foods which are lower in pesticides if possible, like avocados, mushrooms, onions, cabbages and sweet potatoes.
+If you can’t afford to go organic all the time, choose non-organic foods which are lower in pesticides when possible, like avocados, mushrooms, onions, cabbages and sweet potatoes.

 Avoid those higher on the pesticide scale such as strawberries, spinach, nectarines, oranges, bananas, pre-packed salads, cucumber, apples, peaches and pears.

-Of course, this is an ideal scenario.
-Don’t let worry about endocrine disrupters stop you from eating lots of fruit and veggies.
+But don’t let concerns about endocrine disrupters stop you from eating plenty of fruit and veggies.

 Even non-organic fruit and veg naturally contain plant substances which assist your liver to detoxify the chemicals.